 Properly maintain the trawl during the time that you use it, including making any necessary repairs, so that it may immediately be used by the next participant.

-- Establish a public social media account (Twitter or Instagram) and the ability to connect remotely from your boat.
+Establish a public social media account with the ability to connect remotely from your boat.
+Use #5GyresTrawlShare to share your findings with us and the world!

 FREQUENTLY ASKED QUESTIONS:

 What is a trawl?
 We have two types of trawls, both designed by 5 Gyres Research Director and Co-Founder Dr. Marcus Eriksen, shown in the video above.
 The Manta Trawl is 1.5 meters wide, made of aluminum with a 3 meters long, fine-mesh net; the mouth of the trawl is 60 centimeters wide, with two 45 centimeter floating wings on either side.
 The High Speed Mini Trawl is smaller than the Manta and designed to be used only with a small boat and to skim the water's surface at higher speeds, up to 8 knots.
 It has a 14 centimeter wide opening with two 50 centimeter wide wings.
 Both trawls capture floating plastic on the water's surface while filtering debris through a fine-mesh net.

 How is a trawl deployed?
 You will need to rig a spinnaker pole off the beam of your boat so that you can tow the trawl on the water's surface without disturbance from your wake; you can also deploy the trawl from a bridge above a river.
 We will provide you with data collection protocols.